 Since it’s launch, the kiosk has spent a few months at Cloverdale High School and the Cloverdale History Center, and moved on to the Cloverdale Library, Anderson Valley Health Center, Cloverdale Citrus Fair, and other public community venues in the town.

 “They realize there is so much more to people than you see on the street.” — Wendy Connor, Teacher

 In the spring of 2013, when John “Dutch” Lyons came to a public presentation of Neighborhood Listening Project video interviews at the Cloverdale Center for Performing Arts, he took out his check book and became the primary donor for purchase and set-up of the Cloverdale Mobile Interactive Museum.
 He loved the idea of getting to know people beyond first impressions and he immediately saw the possibilities of using a kiosk to make people’s stories accessible outside of the classroom.

-In Memory and Appreciation of Jack DeMeo
+Appreciation of Generous Neighbor, Jack DeMeo

 Want the kiosk to visit your neighborhood?

 Make a suggestion for where the kiosk could be on display.